ninito-ph/Tank-Wrecks/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To download a working build of Tank Wrecks is simple; first check if your computer is running one of the supported OS and meets the requirements for CPU and GPU capabilities.
-Then, you need only download the latest release, unzip the folder and execute Tank Wrecks.exe.
+Then, you need only download the [latest stable build](https://ninito.itch.io/tank-wrecks), unzip the folder and execute Tank Wrecks.exe.
 If you have any problems installing the game, feel free to open an issue or contact me at paulo at ninito.me for support.

 ### Minimum Requirements